[February] [March] [April]

 Haydn Wood concertizes

-birthplace Slaithwaite, Yorkshire.
-He is the main attraction in a
+his birthplace Slaithwaite, Yorkshire.
+He is the main

-well-loved violin solos and his own
+accompaniments.
+He performs well-loved violin solos and his own

 October 23rd, 1931

 Haydn Wood reads in the Radio Times that a selection from the

 musical play Tina will be broadcast on the 26th and

 that the music is attributed only to Paul Rubens.
 He writes to

 the BBC: 'I should be glad if you would kindly make a note that

 I am joint-composer with the late Paul Rubens in this play, and